Canton Coolie Corps: Service on campaign

-In late July 1860, the Canton Coolie Corps landed with the 19,000-strong Anglo-French expeditionary force at Peitang (Beitang).
+In late July 1860, the Canton Coolie Corps landed with the 19,000-strong Anglo-French expeditionary force at Beitang.
 The corps proved its worth in unloading the expedition's supplies through deep mud.
 Their efforts were rewarded by British commanders with an increase in their food rations, though some of the coolies had been mistreated by Royal Navy personnel during the unloading operation, despite orders against such.
 During August, the coolies carried water and baggage between the beachhead and the troops in the field.
-The coolies were responsible for carrying ammunition, luggage, rations, firewood, water and spare clothing of their assigned regiment, as well as wounded and sick men.
-Each regimental officer was also assigned two coolies to carry his personal baggage.
+The coolies were responsible for carrying ammunition, luggage, rations, firewood, water and spare clothing to their assigned regiment, as well as the transfer of wounded and sick men.
+Each regiment's officer was also assigned two coolies to carry his personal baggage.
 Each man carried around 50 lb of supplies, with more possible if a carrying pole was used.
-The corps also used locally-sourced wooden wagons capable of carrying 400 lb of equipment.
-British deputy-assistant quartermaster-general Garnet Wolseley noted that each coolie was capable of carrying loads that would normally be allocated to three pack animals.
+The corps also used locally sourced wooden wagons capable of carrying 400 lb of equipment.
+Lieutenant-Colonel Garnet Wolseley, the British deputy-assistant quartermaster-general, noted that each coolie was capable of carrying loads that would normally be allocated to three pack animals.
 During the march on Dagu (Taku Forts), the coolies assisted the British artillery by pulling their guns and ammunition after many of the limber horses died from exhaustion.

 The French had formed a similar unit, the Corps Chinois, of around 1,000 men to support their army.
 There was frequent conflict between coolies of the two units, possibly because the French coolies were less well paid.
 During the Battle of Taku Forts, the corps carried supplies and retrieved wounded.
 While the corps was kept out of the front line in general, the French coolies were employed there, including as supports for ladders held above the water-filled moats while French troops crossed.
-A Major Fisher of the Royal Engineers noted the British corps "served the British faithfully and cheerfully before Canton, and throughout the operations in North China in 1860, they likewise proved invaluable.
+Major Arthur Agincourt Fisher of the Royal Engineers noted the British corps "served the British faithfully and cheerfully before Canton, and throughout the operations in North China in 1860, they likewise proved invaluable.
 Their coolness under fire was admirable".

-During the later campaign and march on Peking, desertion from the corps was generally low due to the hostility of the local population and language differences between them and the coolies.
+During the later campaign and march on Beijing, desertion from the corps was generally low due to the hostility of the local population and language differences between them and the coolies.
 One large-scale desertion of 90 coolies took place; the majority were killed by the local people and only six were returned alive to the British by a Chinese magistrate.
 At one stage, a Qing cavalry patrol captured 12 British coolies.
 They were returned after having their queues (pigtails) cut off, possibly to prevent them from returning to Chinese territory after the war.
 Some members of the corps looted from the Chinese and at least one was hanged by the British as a warning.